-Source: Planning Commitments for Housing 2015 Planning Applications Data: Housing Service data
+Source: Housing Service data

 Acronym Term Explanation Affordable Housing Affordable housing is defined in the National Planning Policy Framework (NPPF) as: Social rented, affordable rented and intermediate housing, provided to eligible households whose needs are not met by the market.
 Eligibility is determined with regard to local incomes and local house prices.
 Affordable housing should include provisions to remain at an affordable price for future eligible households or for the subsidy to be recycled for alternative affordable housing provision.
 Social rented housing is owned by local authorities and private registered providers (as defined in Section 80 of the Housing and Regeneration Act 2008), for which guideline target rents are determined through the national rent regime.
 It may also be owned by other persons and provided under equivalent rental arrangements to the above, as agreed with the local authority or with the Homes and Communities Agency.
 Affordable rented housing is let by local authorities or private registered providers of social housing to households who are eligible for social housing.
 Affordable Rent is subject to rent controls that require a rent of no more than 80% of the local market rent (including service charges, where applicable).
 Intermediate housing is homes for sale and rent provided at a cost above social rent, but below market levels subject to the criteria in the Affordable Housing definition above.
-These can include shared equity (shared ownership and equity loans), other low cost homes for sale and intermediate rent, but not affordable rented housing.
-Homes that do not meet the above definition of affordable housing, such as 'low cost market' housing may not be considered as affordable housing for planning purposes.
-The Council uses the above definition of affordable housing and defines the term affordable as accommodation which is available at a price or rent which is not more than 30% of a household's net income.
-Affordable housing is normally and preferably provided on-site and through Housing Associations (Registered Providers; RP).
+These can include shared equity (shared ownership and equity loans), other low cost homes for sale and intermediate rent, but not affordable rented housing is normally and preferably provided on-site and through Housing Arsociations (Registered Providers; RP).
 Affordable housing can sometimes be provided on sites owned by the Housing Associations, but more often the provision comes through obligations placed on developments by the planning system.
 AMR Annual Monitoring Report Annual statement monitoring progress on the Local Plan and on the implementation of policies.
 Also known as Authority Monitoring Report.
 AONB Area of Outstanding Natural Beauty A national designation to conserve and enhance the natural beauty of the landscape.
 The North Wessex Downs AONB covers 74% of West Berkshire.
-Brownfield Land See 'Previously Developed Land'. cs Core Strategy The overarching DPD in the Local Plan which sets out the overall spatial planning policies and objectives for an area.
+Brownfield Land See 'Previously Developed Land'.
+CS Core Strategy The overarching DPD in the Local Plan which sets out the overall spatial planning policies and objectives for an area.
 Council In this context, the local planning authority; in this case West Berkshire Council.
 References to full Council are to the meeting of all elected members which is the Council's supreme decision making body.
+Density A measurement of how intensively land is occupied by built development.
+For housing, measured in dwellings per net hectare